greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/admin_utilities/analyzedb.md

 While performing [ANALYZE](../../ref_guide/sql_commands/ANALYZE.html) operations, analyzedb creates a snapshot of the table metadata and stores it on disk on the master host.
 An `ANALYZE` operation is performed only if the table has been modified.
 If a table or partition has not been modified since the last time it was analyzed, analyzedb automatically skips the table or partition because it already contains up-to-date statistics.

--   For append optimized tables, analyzedb updates statistics incrementally, if the statistics are not current.
-For example, if table data is changed after statistics were collected for the table.
+-   For append optimized tables, analyzedb updates statistics incrementally if the statistics are not current -- for example, if table data is changed after statistics were collected for the table.
 If there are no statistics for the table, statistics are collected.
 -   For heap tables, statistics are always updated.

 Specify the `--full` option to update append-optimized table statistics even if the table statistics are current.